buildbreakdo/EmojiOne-archive/CONTRIBUTING.md

-##How to contribute to the Emoji One library
+##How to contribute to the EmojiTwo library
 ---
 ###code format
 * Try to maintain the general code convention currently found in the library.